compilatio/moodle-plagiarism_compilatio/README.txt

 Compilatio is a commercial Plagiarism Prevention product - you must have a paid subscription to be able to use this plugin.

 CHANGES
+3.2.9
+- Set max-width to image in marketing notifications

 3.2.8
 - [Fix] Document frame doesn't display in quiz
 - [Fix] Stop sending annotation files